One of the biggest things we have to think about when owning a drone like the Mavic Pro is batteries.

 The best advice I can give you is to watch the battery level a lot, and be careful not to fly a significant distance into with the wind, as returning home on 50% or less, into the wind can lead to a lost drone (just look on Youtube for drone crashes).

 The answer to this really depends on:

 If you are out on a day trip with no access to power (car charger or otherwise) you might want to take quite a few batteries with you.
 Especially if you plan to do a lot of flying.

 If you can get to power and afford to wait for the batteries to charge (over an hour) then you will need less spare batteries, but still a bit of patience.

-Personally, I would go for about 2 or 3 batteries so that you are always sure you have some charged and that you can fly for an hour or so.
+Personally, I would buy about 2 or 3 batteries so that you are always sure you have some charged and that you can fly for an hour or so in total.
 No matter where you are or what you are doing, time flies when you are using the Mavic!

 In this section I am going to cover all the charging options and times.